 Functional Capacity was calculated and compared to the proposed enrollments to provide a preliminary estimate of Unhoused Students and new construction funding eligibility.
+Final determinations will be made at the time of project application approvals.

 Functional Capacity is the adjusted gross square footage of a school building (total gross square feet minus excluded space) divided by the minimum area allowance per full-time equivalent student for the grade level contained therein.
 Unhoused Students is the number of students projected to be enrolled in the District that exceeds the Functional Capacity of the District's schools pursuant to N.J.A.C.
 6A:26-2.2(c).
 Excluded Square Feet includes (1) square footage exceeding the FES for any pre-kindergarten, kindergarten, general education, or self-contained special education classroom; (2) grossing factor square footage (corridors, stairs, mechanical rooms, etc.) that exceeds the FES allowance, and (3) square feet proposed to be demolished or discontinued from use.
 Excluded square feet may be revised during the review process for individual school facilities projects.